skylightio/skylight-docs/app/views/chapters/_30-getting-more-from-skylight.md

 #### Use Static String Literals for Custom Titles

+<%= render layout: 'note', locals: { type: 'important' } do %>
-<%= render partial: "note", locals: {type: "important", note: "The title of an event must be the same for all requests that hit the code path.
-Skylight aggregates <a href='./skylight-guides#event-sequence'>Event Sequences</a> using the title.
+  The title of an event must be the same for all requests that hit the code path.
+Skylight aggregates <%= link_to 'Event Sequences', './skylight-guides#event-sequence' %> using the title.
 You should pass a string literal and avoid any interpolation.
-Otherwise, there will be an explosion of nodes that show up in your aggregate Event Sequence."} %>
+Otherwise, there will be an explosion of nodes that show up in your aggregate Event Sequence.
+<% end %>

 #### Use Method Instrumentation Wherever Possible